Shri Balmukund Lohia

 Final Darshana

 Family and friends offer flowers, tulsi, and a final touch at the feet of the departed.
-All are welcome to participate.

 5. The Sacred Fire